 Quartz is an amazing material.
 It seems to have the resilience and strength of steel without any of the natural inclusions that granite has.
 Since it is manufactured, it is produced in uniform slabs – every one is nearly identical.
 In the last several years, several of the manufacturers have begun to be able to produce quartz that is beginning to rival granite in it’s movement and beauty.
 Depending on your requirements, quartz can easily be your material of choice.

-Quartz can be damaged by excessive heat, so use hot pads at all times.
+Quartz can be damaged by excessive heat, so use a hot pad at all times.

 You can’t improve on nature’s beauty.
 You might say we just cut it to fit and polish it up.
 It is the beauty and permanence of granite that makes it so desirable.
 When you have countertops made from granite, just like all other natural materials, no two finished products are exactly alike.
 Our goal is to cut and fabricate your granite into countertops in such a way that we bring out the natural movement, the colors and even the beautiful inclusions so that your countertops not only look beautifully but also perform flawlessly.